A-4S/mask-fp/README.md

 Wrapping is a technique targeting function extensibility, taking metadata of one function and merging it with another, including any intended additional functionality, forming a new function.

 ## Usage
 Mask fp is a powerful tool made for wrapping functions and is built on top of the `functools.wraps` function.
+The `mask` function allows for quick creation of *wrapper* function look-alikes by placing the mask *decorator* over target *wrapper* functions and calling it along with the desired target *wrapped* function.
+Furthermore, the *mask* function will preserve type hinting, signatures, annotations, and the application of default arg and kwarg values, for an enhanced developer experience and potentially advanced use cases.

 ## Features
 - Automatic application of default arguments during calls, just as it would originally.